2020 Summer Olympics: Venues and infrastructure

 In October 2018, the Board of Audit issued a report stating that the total cost of the Olympic venues could exceed US$25 billion.

 Of the 33 competition venues in Tokyo, 28 were within 8 km of the Olympic Village, with eleven new venues to be constructed.
-On 16 October 2019, the IOC announced that there were plans to re-locate the marathon and racewalking events to Sapporo for heat concerns.
-The plans were made official on 1 November 2019 after Tokyo Governor Yuriko Koike accepted the IOC's decision, despite her belief that the events should have remained in Tokyo.
+On October 16, 2019, the IOC announced plans to re-locate the marathon and racewalking events to Sapporo for heat concerns.
+The plans were made official on November 1, 2019, after Tokyo Governor Yuriko Koike accepted the IOC's decision, despite her belief that the events should have remained in Tokyo.

 In general, as urban studies scholar Faure notes, "The Tokyo 2020–2021 Games had a relatively moderate impact on the city, compared to previous cases such as Rio and Sochi, or cases in which a major Olympic park was built in Barcelona in 1992, and in Beijing in 2008.
 The transport infrastructure has been marginally improved by facilitating access for people with mobility constraints and improving signage in other languages.
 Haneda Airport has been expanded, and a hydrogen-powered bus rapid transit system has been introduced.
 Several sports and event facilities were built, including the new Olympic Stadium.
 Finally, the Olympic Village has been built on the Harumi landfill."